 Failure Mode Effects Analysis—FMEA

-An extensive technique (also a FAST cookbook agenda) to determine the modes of failure and evaluating the consequence and options for each failure mode.
+An extensive technique (also a MG RUSH cookbook agenda) to determine the modes of failure and evaluating the consequence and options for each failure mode.

 Think of a picture frame that the project team uses to look at a project’s opportunities.
 The frame serves as the context for project planning and execution.
 A frame that is too small ignores larger issues that could present more difficulties or opportunities.
 One that is too large incorporates too much information and overwhelms the opportunity with too much information that is out of scope.

 Using a 3-D printer to output objects that self-assemble over time.
 By combining materials that expand at different rates in water, a printed structure can be made to fold itself up like origami—a feature that could be used for construction in remote places like the deep ocean.

 A business activity that has no start or stop – an ongoing activity of a business area, such as Vendor Maintenance, that is tied to an organization, i.e., an implemented process tied to an organization.
 Two other valid definitions include: